SQream/sqream_docs/guides/access_control.rst

 Departmental Example
 ====================

-The following example illustrates how to manage roles and permissions.

-You are a DBA and the sqream superuser.
-You wish to create the following sets of groups to which the security officer or the department admins can assign new users (note that the department admins and the security officer are not superusers):

-    security officer – role for users who can change roles and permissions database architect – role for users  who can create/modify table structure DDL updater - role for users who can modify tables data (DML) reader - role for users who can read data, execute functions, use views, etc. udf author - role for users who can create User Defined Functions
+This is an example of how to manage permissions in a database shared by multiple departments, where each department has different roles for the tables by schema.
+It shows how to set the permissions up for existing objects and how to set up default permissions rules to cover newly created objects.

+.. todo: what are the activities that only a superuser can do

+Here are the roles that can be assigned per department/schema:

+* superuser - sets up the system and permissions
+* security officer – change group membership
+* database architect – create/modify table structure DDL
+* updater - modify tables data (DML)
+* reader - read data, execute functions, use views, etc.
+* function author - create functions

 The example assumes the following:

-    database is MYDB
+    database is my_database
-    schema is dwh_schema
+    schema is my_schema

-As the superuser, connect to any database and run the following:
+The superuser connects to any database.

 Create the role r_security_officer and give it the ability to login and use database MYDB.

 CREATE ROLE r_security_officer;